penghao-xiao/Electrochemical-barrier/README.md

    structure of each image, ?.CON, is updated on the fly.
 To continue from an existing path, uncomment the lines in run_eneb_vasp.py that read in the path from *.CON and resubmit the script again.
 5. check the MEP:
    tail -7 mep.out > neb.dat
-   run nebspline.pl from VTSTSCRIPTS
+   nebspline.pl (from the VTSTSCRIPTS)
-   The above two lines will produce mep.eps as from a regular NEB run in VTSTcode
+   The above two commands will produce mep.eps as from a regular NEB run in VTSTcode

 References:
-  coming soon
+  Z. Duan and P. Xiao, Simulation of Potential-Dependent Activation Energies in Electrocatalysis: Mechanism of O−O Bond Formation on RuO2, ACS (2021).